jackdomleo7/jackdomleo.dev/content/blog/2020/how-i-optimised-my-online-presence-to-get-opportunities.md

 - I limit my retweets
   - Let it be said here that everything does not need retweeting.
 All your comments don't need retweeting either 😅.
 Keeping your profile clean of constant retweets will ensure new visitors are seeing **your** best content.
 - BIO
   - I always maintain a true image of myself rather than an avatar image and always use my actual name in my name with no emojis or other characters and emojis.
-My Twitter BIO is quite strong and to the point and ensures new visitors now exactly what I'm about.
+My Twitter BIO is quite strong and to the point and ensures new visitors know exactly what I'm about.
 - My tweets are meaningful
   - It is incredibly rare I will tweet something that I don't think will have value to anyone.
 I will always try and tweet something that I feel will have credible value to my audience.